2.3.1 Connection Objects

 asynchronously, with the callback routine being called upon

-For reasons beyond my understanding, the callback routine
+Note: for reasons beyond my understanding the callback routine

 is currently never called.
 You are advised against using asynchronous

 Open an outgoing connection, waiting at most timeout seconds for

 Wait for an incoming connection.
 Stop waiting after timeout

 seconds.
 This call is only meaningful to some tools.